-Schedule of Products Completion Dates A. Vacant Lot Inventory Monthly Postings & Mid-Year Summary Report B. Area-Wide Land Use Database On-going C. Develop Land Use forecasts for the new 2040 Plan Update Activity January 2011
+A. Vacant Lot Inventory Monthly Postings & Mid-Year Summary Report B. Area-Wide Land Use Database On-going C. Update Land Use projections for the LRTP On-going

 D. Community Value Factors and Surveys (6340)

 The objective of this task is to ensure the opportunity for meaningful involvement of all members of the public throughout the entire MPO transportation planning process.
 This task envolves a host of outreach efforts in soliciting, documenting, understanding, and discerning community values as they relate to the transportation system is vital to the success of the planning process.